JoeKarlsson/rose-hobart/README.md

 [![twitter][twitter]][twitter-url]

-A boilerplate for playing around with react, redux and react-router with the help of webpack.
+A digital humanities resources to explore the (lack of) performativity in the current version available of Joseph Cornell’s short film Rose Hobart.

 The [deployed boilerplate](https://rose-hobart.herokuapp.com/) can be found here.